real-eo/FTC-Socket-Server/README.md

 ### Notes
 - The image data is sent bytewise and saved to a file, before it gets recompiled into the full image.
 - Test data for the program is based on identprof (chefs, docotrs, engineers).
-- Final model uses images trained based off the powerplay game scoreing elements
+- Final model uses images trained based off the centerstage game scoreing elements (pixels)